SELECTED QUITTING RESOURCES

 This site was put together by the Massachusetts Department of Public Health’s Tobacco Control Program.

-Unlike a chat room, at Nicotine Anonymous meetings, you’ll find warm bodies, which can be more comforting than a computer screen.
-If this appeals to you more, pick up your telephone and ask directory assistance for the phone number of your local Nicotine Anonymous chapter.
-These are based on the classic 12-steps, borrowed from AA.
-The meetings are free and run entirely by volunteers.
-If there are no meetings in your city, try calling (800) 642-0666, call a nearby city’s directory assistance, or check the website.
+meetings in your city, try calling (800) 642-0666, call a nearby city’s directory assistance, or check the website.
 There you can also find out how to start your own Nicotine Anonymous meeting.
 That’s how it spread all over the U.S.

-Also check out these cool youth-oriented QUITTING sites
+Also check out these cool youth-oriented QUITTING sites:

 Follow the stories of four young people as they try to kick their habit in “Quit 4 Life,” a unique interactive site that offers important advice for those trying to quit smoking.
 This is a very cool site, in the extreme.